 3. Review Sales Growth

-Because marketing results can be a cumulative effort across campaigns working in tandem, another way to evaluate your marketing plan is to see where your sales are today versus before you started any marketing efforts.
+Because marketing results can be a cumulative effort across campaigns working in tandem, another way to evaluate your small business marketing plan is to see where your sales are today versus before you started any marketing efforts.
 If you’re selling significantly more today overall or in certain areas, that could be attributed to your marketing.

 For example, say you ramped up local search engine optimization (SEO) efforts in the Southwest, and you see that sales there are increasingly significantly.
 You can apply those same SEO tactics to other parts of the country.